African Parks moved 500 elephants to a new home in Malawi. This was one of the largest and most significant elephant translocations in human history.

 However, thanks to the historic 500 Elephant translocation, this once near-empty forest is alive with the sounds of a growing elephant herd.
 More than 520 elephants and 2,000 other animals were moved from Liwonde National Park and Majete Wildlife Reserve to Nkhotakota Wildlife Reserve in northern Malawi between July 2016 and August 2017.
 We are already seeing some incredible results.
 Tourism is on the increase and the births of new calves have been documented in Nkhotakota.

-In this unprecedented conservation initiative, 350 elephants from Liwonde National Park and 150 elephants from Majete Wildlife Reserve were moved to Nkhotakota Wildlife Reserve.
-Each elephant traveled approximately 350 kilometres from Liwonde or alternatively 600 kilometres from Majete to get to their new home in Nkhotakota.
+350 elephants from Liwonde National Park and 150 elephants from Majete Wildlife Reserve were moved to Nkhotakota Wildlife Reserve.
+Each elephant traveled approximately 350 km from Liwonde or 600 km from Majete to get to their new home in Nkhotakota.
 Ensuring the safety of both people and wildlife is our highest priority.
 We overhauled law enforcement to ensure the park was safe for the elephants to return.
 We also constructed reliable perimeter fencing, working closely with local communities, to decrease human-wildlife conflict and ensure that where wildlife thrive, people thrive.

-Prince Harry spent almost three weeks on the ground in Malawi with African Parks, where he served as part of the expert team.
-Hear what he has to say about African Parks.
+HRH Prince Harry spent almost three weeks on the ground in Malawi with African Parks, where he served as part of the expert team.

 You can make a difference and help stop poaching.
 Because 100% of funding goes towards the parks, every dollar counts.